-Once we have established our personal brand we want to get ourself out there.
+After you have established your personal brand we then want to get ourself out there.
 The newest thing in today’s generation is online network resources.
 Today you can put almost anything to promote yourself on the web!
 We can even put our resume online which is helpful to stay on top of job searches and communicating with people in our field of interest.
 Online resume’s are beneficial because they are shareable and available to a variety of communities looking to network.
 LinkedIn.com is the most common website used for online resumes, cover letters, productive networking, personal advertising, job searches, or to meet new people.
 Online resumes should include your personal brand, important information that targets your desired job position, and anything else that makes you stand out against competition.
 Websites such as Figdig.com and carbonmade.com are social networks also that allow you to show off your creative skills and work through an online portfolio.

 Networking Your Brand:

 Business cards are also helpful to get your name out there when you are meeting new people.
 Business cards should contain your picture, your personal brand statement, and contact information.
 With today’s technology you can create your own business card and share it using your smartphone or computer.
 Websites such as mydropcard.com or rmbrme.com are great resources if you are interested in using an online business card.
 BusinessCard2.com is also an easy and helpful social network website for creating business cards and distributing them.

 After you are done creating your personal brand; business cards, resume, cover letters, and/or LinkedIn profile, you have to network a little further.
 Now that you have invested all this time creating online resources to get your name out there, you will now have to get your target audience to notice you.
 Writing articles, attending events, speaking at events, sending emails to reporters, apply for magazine space, and whatever else you can think of, are just some of the ways you can get noticed!